 X.6 PCS Cross Profile Considerations

-The information that is imported by the Paramedicine Care Summary (PCS) content consumer implementing the quality option may be leveraged to support content needed for the Quality Outcome Reporting for EMS (QORE) Profile.
+The information that is imported by the Paramedicine Care Summary (PCS) Content Consumer implementing the quality option may be leveraged to support content needed for the Quality Outcome Reporting for EMS (QORE) Profile.

 The use of the IHE XD* family of transactions is encouraged to support standards-based interoperability between systems acting as the PCS Content Creator and PCS Content Consumer.
 However, this profile does not require any groupings with ITI XD* actors to facilitate transport of the content document it defines.
-Below is a summary of recommended

 IHE transport transactions that MAY be utilized by systems playing the roles of PCS Content Creator or Content Consumer to support the standard use case defined in this profile:

 A Document Source in XDS.b, a Portable Media Creator in XDM, or a Document Source in XDR might be grouped with the PCS Content Creator.
 A Document Consumer in XDS.b, a Portable Media Importer in XDM, or a Document Recipient in XDR might be grouped with the PCS Content Consumer.
-A registry/repository-based infrastructure is defined by the IHE Cross Enterprise Document Sharing (XDS.b) that includes profile support that can be leveraged to facilitate retrieval of public health related information from a document sharing infrastructure: Multi-Patient Query (MPQ), and Document Metadata Subscription (DSUB).
+A registry/repository-based infrastructure is defined by the IHE Cross Enterprise Document Sharing (XDS.b) profile that includes profile support that can be leveraged to facilitate retrieval of public health related information from a document sharing infrastructure: Multi-Patient Query (MPQ), and Document Metadata Subscription (DSUB).

 A reliable messaging-based infrastructure is defined by the IHE Cross Enterprise Document Reliable Interchange (XDR) Profile.
-Document Source in XDR might be grouped with the PCS Content Creator.
+A Document Source in XDR might be grouped with the PCS Content Creator.
 A Document Recipient in XDR might be grouped with the PCS Content Consumer.

 Detailed descriptions of these transactions can be found in the IHE IT Infrastructure Technical Framework.

+X.7 PCS Cross Profile Considerations

+The data elements relating to paramedicine care are described in Appendix A.

 Appendices